contiv/contiv.github.io/websrc/source/documents/networking/portinfo.md

   Contiv Ports
 ---

+# Ports

-# Contiv uses the following ports.
+Contiv uses the following ports.
 Make sure they are open and available in your Contiv-related containers:

 | Software   |      Port Number      |  Protocol | Notes |
 |----------|:-------------:|------:|:-----------: